 It matches incoming sensory information with previously recorded data in order to match relevant patterns:

-When we experience chronic stress and overwhelm and we keep reacting in the same emotional way over and over, we condition our nervous system to (mis)read our environment based on past experiences, and the associations and perceptions we’ve formed around those experiences.
+This conditions your nervous system to potentially (mis)read your environment based on past experiences, and the associations and perceptions you’ve formed around those experiences.

-Our nervous system then, being the intelligent processor and gatekeeper, diligently keeps seeking and running those old-patterned programs and subconscious emotional memories over and over recreating the same or similar experiences and reactions in an attempt to reconcile its pattern matching nature.
+Your nervous system, being the intelligent processor and gatekeeper, diligently keeps seeking and running those old-patterned programs and subconscious emotional memories over and over recreating the same or similar experiences, and reactions in an attempt to match the old pattern.

-This creates a vicious cycle that leaves us feeling exhausted and drained.
+This creates a vicious cycle that can leave you feeling exhausted and drained.

-Most of this happens underneath our conscious and voluntary level of awareness.
+Most of this happens underneath your conscious and voluntary level of awareness.

-The speed at which our nervous system processes all of this environmental information is lightning quick, which is why so often we feel like our mental and emotional state is out of our control.
+The speed at which your nervous system processes all of this environmental information is lightning quick.

 This is what leads to an overactive sympathetic nervous system.